ulu-ventures/VCDA/docs/TAM.md

 ##### The Truthy Model
 You now have the context behind the [Truthy TAM Model](https://github.com/ulu-ventures/VCDA/blob/master/spreadsheets/Truthy.xlsm).
-This differs from the VentureDeal model in that the outputs are shown on the Model page directly.
+This differs from the VentureDeal model (see [main docs](https://github.com/ulu-ventures/VCDA/tree/master/docs) in that the outputs are shown on the Model page directly.
 The TAM model can be seen under calculations.

 ##### More Resources